ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Confirmed by the AttributeError in the test output.
    - Status: Partially implemented, needs verification.

-4. Fixture Return Value Mismatch (Medium Likelihood, Under Investigation)
+4. Fixture Return Value Mismatch (High Likelihood, Under Investigation)
    - The `mock_claude_client_with_responses` fixture might not be returning the expected MockClaudeClient object.
    - Validation: Need to review the fixture implementation and its usage in the test.